Diocese of Faenza-Modigliana

 The Diocese of Faenza-Modigliana (Dioecesis Faventina-Mutilensis) is a Latin Church diocese of the Catholic Church in Italy.
 It was created in 1986 through a merger of the diocese of Faenza and the diocese of Modigliana.

 Originally the Diocese of Faenza (Faventia) was a suffragan (subordinate) of the Archbishop of Ravenna.
-In 1582 the diocese of Bologna was raised to the status of a metropolitan archbishopric by Pope Gregory XIII in the bull Universi orbis of 10 December 1582, and Faenza was made a suffragan of the archdiocese of Bologna.
+In 1582 the diocese of Bologna was raised to the status of a metropolitan archbishopric by Pope Gregory XIII in the bull Universi orbis of 10 December 1582, and Faenza was made one of its suffragan dioceses.

 History

 In 740, according to the Chronicon Faventinum of Canon Tolosanus of Faenza, the Lombard King Liutprand descended upon Faenza and put the town under siege.
 He was intent on seizing the Exarchate of Ravenna and expelling the last remaining Byzantine officials from northern Italy.
 Pope Gregory III, who was supporting the Exarch, and the people of Faenza who were supporting the Pope, were the object of the King's wrath.
 On Holy Saturday, in the evening, they broke into the Cathedral, where the annual solemn baptismal service was in progress, and killed or threw into chains nearly the entire population.
 The name and the fate of the bishop of Faenza are unknown.

 Pope Gregory wrote immediately to Charles Martel, complaining of the destruction and depredations of the Lombard kings, and seeking aid of the Franks.
 Either Gregory or his successor Zacharias (Gregory died in November 741) ordered the bishop of Faenza to move his episcopal seat from S. Maria foris portam ('outside the gate'), where the outrage had taken place, to the church of S. Peter inside the city.

 On 2 April 1787, Pope Pius VI transferred seven parishes from the jurisdiction of the bishop of Faenza to the jurisdiction of the Archbishop of Ravenna.